 5 Tips on How to Grow Thick Locs

 - Feed your hair & stimulate your scalp.
 The key is to keep your hair hydrated with moisture daily, sealed with a natural oil and protected a night.
-You also need to keep your scalp clean and stimulated with techniques like Loc Brushing, moisturizing your locs on a daily, or at least every other day, basis will help tremendously to prevent breakage and thinning, so you want to make sure it’s done properly!
+You also need to keep your scalp clean and stimulated with techniques like loc brushing, and moisturizing on a daily (or at least every other day).
+Moisturizing your locs will help tremendously to prevent breakage and thinning, so you want to make sure it’s done properly!